celineguler/myblog/_posts/2023-09-02-capitalism.md

 ---
 layout: post
-title: "capitalism"
+title: "greed is good"
 ---

-I only know enough about this ideology to be able to picture palms and California in my mind.
-I believe capitalism is pleasent until you admit it or gone to far with it like owning a drug called [daraprim][daraprim].
+I only know enough about this ideology to be able to picture palms and California in my mind, but I believe capitalism is pleasent until you admit it or gone to far with it.